tytydraco/yessleep/out/I_was_a_security_guard_at_Outer_Lights_Productions_for_15_years_Im_ready_to_confess_about_what_happened_there.md

 "How can you ask me that?"
 He said, looking to her now.
 "Don't you dare look at me like that.
 You don't get to judge *me*.
 You didn't make those choices.
 You didn't feel the hunger we felt."

 Stillwell spoke, reading the stage direction, and the actors followed suit.
-"As Isaac starts to cry, Alyssa hugs him, embracing the truth of what he did in those mountains—what they chose to do to do—to survive.
+"As Isaac starts to cry, Alyssa hugs him, embracing the truth of what he did in those mountains—what they chose to do—to survive.
 She buries herself in his shoulder, apologizing for everything.
 But Isaac looks on to the mountain, looking on to what was left behind.
 Was it his friends or all of himself?"

-Thomas then looked to the stage, right at me.
+Thomas then looked to the seats, right at me.
 His eyes gripped me like a thousand pleading hands begging me to stare.
 Gooseflesh broke out all over my body as he spoke.

 "The jungle stole their lives.
 But I stole their souls.
 With every bite."